Vlad-404/travel_experiences/README.md

 ## Acknowledgments and thank you's

-- Huge thank you to my mentor Simen for helping me chose the topic and providing a starting resources.
+- Huge thank you to tim_ci from Code Institute for redoing flask mini project videos.
+I used his ``validateMaterializeSelect();`` function to make country field mandatory.
+You can find it in script.js.
 - CI student by the name of [Frozenaught](https://github.com/Frozenaught/homechopped) whose site Homechopped served as an inspiration to my project.
 - ...